gavel-tool/python-gavel/docs/reference/prover_interfaces/hets.rst

 EProver.
 In order to use any Proverinterface with hets, you have to pass it to the constructor:

 .. testcode::
+    from gavel.prover.base.interface import BaseProverInterface

-    internal_prover = ProverInterface() # Or any subclass or anything that quacks like ProverInterface hets_engine = HetsEngine()
+    internal_prover = BaseProverInterface() # Or any subclass or anything that quacks like ProverInterface hets_engine = HetsEngine()
     hets_session = HetsSession(hets_engine)
     prover = HetsProve(internal_prover)